Flotomate/product_docs/source/service-catalog/introduction-service-catalog.rst

 Introduction
 ************

 Users rely on the Service Catalog to avail services from the IT department.
-Flotomate provides an ITIL®-compliant service catalog solution that helps in streamlining service management and to increase opportunities for self-service.
+Motadata provides an ITIL®-compliant service catalog solution that helps in streamlining service management and to increase opportunities for self-service.

 What is an IT service catalog?